Updated by Dan Price on 27th April 2017

 To start, insert your image into a Word, Excel or PowerPoint document.
 Keep in mind that this method will not work well for multi-colored backgrounds.
 Even a drop shadow could screw up the results.
 If you have more than one color in your background, use one of the two methods above.
 If you have only one color, this method will work like a charm.

-Click on the image, and under the Format tab, in the Adjust group, click on Recolor.
+Click on the image, and under the Format tab, head to Color > Recolor.
 Choose Set Transparent Color, and click on the background to remove the background from the image.

 That’s it.
 If your background is truly uniform, it will simply go away.
 If you get a weird result, it probably means there were multiple colors in your background.